-There are a couple of ways you can do it: You can make up a batch of creamy polenta and let it set in a loaf pan, then slice it up and grill the slices.
-Or you could spread your cooked polenta onto a sheet pan and then cut it up and grill.
+Making grilled polenta is easy, too.
+You make a batch of creamy polenta and let it set in a loaf pan, then slice it, and grill the slices.

-You can grill your polenta in a cast-iron grill pan, or on a gas grill, either one of which will give it those characteristic grill marks.
-But I should also point out that you can also grill it on an ordinary cast-iron skillet, which I actually prefer, since it produces a uniform golden brown crust on the polenta slices.
-And golden brown of course means yummy.
+Also, you can grill your polenta in a cast-iron grill pan or on a gas grill, either way, you can get characteristic grill marks.
+You can also grill it on an ordinary cast-iron skillet, which will produce a uniform golden brown crust on the polenta slices (although, no grill marks).

 - 4 cups cooked polenta

-- Pour warm polenta into a glass loaf pan.
-Smooth the top, cover and refrigerate until set, a few hours or up to overnight.
-Or spread it onto a sheet pan lined with parchment paper.
-About half an inch in thickness is about right.
+Pour warm polenta into a glass loaf pan.
+Smooth the top, cover and refrigerate until set, a few hours or overnight.